 Definitely.
 One example of this is my work with sustainable fashion business Buena Onda.
 For them, because the fashion industry is highly saturated, we needed a unique proposition to reach customers.
 It’s a great challenge to see if we can help change the way people consume fashion and introduce more sustainable behaviours into their lives.

-Working with clients in the past, some of my favorite campaigns have been silly, yet creative ideas.
+Working with clients in the past, some of my favourite campaigns have been silly, yet creative ideas.

-For example, one of my favorites actually was for PAX, one of the biggest video gaming conventions in Australia and the world.
+For example, one of my favourites actually was for PAX, one of the biggest video gaming conventions in Australia and the world.